inxanedev/easystring/README.md

 ### `es::replace(string, from, to) -> string`
 Replaces all occurences of `from` with `to` in the string.

 ### `es::replace(string, map) -> string`
 The map is supposed to be a `unordered_map` of strings to strings.
 It will perform a replace on the `string` according to the map.

+### `es::join(vector of strings, <separator>) -> string`
+Join all the strings together, optionally with a separator.
+By default there's no space between the joined strings.